fetchai/agents-aea/docs/aries-cloud-agent-demo.md

 This demo requires an instance of von network running in docker locally (for more info see <a href="https://github.com/bcgov/von-network#running-the-network-locally" target=_blank>here</a>)

-This demo has been successfully tested with the von-network git repository pulled on 07 Aug 2020.
+This demo has been successfully tested with the von-network git repository pulled on 07 Aug 2020 (commit number `ad1f84f64d4f4c106a81462f5fbff496c5fbf10e`).

 ### Terminals